MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CorporateManagement/New-MgUserManagedDevice.md

       - `[Members <IMicrosoftGraphConversationMember[]>]`: A collection of all the members in the chat.
 Nullable.
         - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
         - `[DisplayName <String>]`: The display name of the user.
         - `[Roles <String[]>]`: The roles for that user.
-This property only contains additional qualifiers when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
-Similarly, if the member is a guest, the roles property contains guest as one of the values.
+This property contains additional qualifiers only when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
+Similarly, if the member is an in-tenant guest, the roles property contains guest as one of the values.
 A basic member should not have any values specified in the roles property.
+An Out-of-tenant external member is assigned the owner role.
         - `[VisibleHistoryStartDateTime <DateTime?>]`: The timestamp denoting how far back a conversation's history is shared with the conversation member.
 This property is settable only for members of a chat.
-      - `[Messages <IMicrosoftGraphChatMessage1[]>]`: A collection of all the messages in the chat.
+      - `[Messages <IMicrosoftGraphChatMessage[]>]`: A collection of all the messages in the chat.
 Nullable.
         - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
         - `[Attachments <IMicrosoftGraphChatMessageAttachment[]>]`: References to attached objects like files, tabs, meetings etc.
           - `[Content <String>]`: The content of the attachment.
 If the attachment is a rich card, set the property to the rich card object.
 This property and contentUrl are mutually exclusive.